NEW TO SKIING?... BOOK A FIRST TURNS BEGINNER PACKAGE & SAVE UP TO £250pp >>>

 Les deux alpes bar on slopes

-Les Deux Alpes piste maps
+Les Deux Alpes ski resort piste maps

 Located in the Oisans region of the French Alps, Les Deux Alpes is one of the highest and most vertically extensive ski resorts in Europe, with skiing ranging from 1,300 metres up to 3,600 metres on the glacier.
 The resort offers more than 220 km of pistes, with a unique top-to-bottom vertical drop of 2,300 metres, allowing uninterrupted descents from the glacier to the valley.
 What makes Les Deux Alpes particularly distinctive is its sector-based layout, where the ski area is divided into clearly defined zones, each offering a different type of terrain, atmosphere and skiing experience.
 From high-altitude glacier skiing to beginner-friendly slopes near the resort, the domain is structured to suit all levels.
 Alongside its high-altitude glacier skiing and long vertical descents, Les Deux Alpes offers a variety of accommodation options, including ski chalets, well suited to groups looking to stay close to the lifts and main ski areas.